-Recent studies have recommended moving away from the MFCC in favor of spectrograms.^{8,9} Not only do spectrograms maintain the full frequency resolution of the acoustic signal, but they also have the unique characteristic of being data-rich images that can be analyzed via image analysis techniques.
+Recent studies have recommended moving away from the MFCC in favor of spectrograms.8- 9 Not only do spectrograms maintain the full frequency resolution of the acoustic signal, but they also have the unique characteristic of being data-rich images that can be analyzed via image analysis techniques.
 Since the early 2010s, a revolution in the field of image analysis has occurred.
-Tasks like image classification have been solved with near-human levels of accuracy.5 Within medicine, image analysis with a neural network approach has made inroads into clinical diagnostics in both radiology10 and dermatology,11 ultimately expediting accurate diagnoses using noninvasive techniques.
+Tasks like image classification have been solved with near-human levels of accuracy.5 Within medicine, image analysis with a neural network approach has made inroads into clinical diagnostics in both radiology10 and dermatology11, ultimately expediting accurate diagnoses using non-invasive techniques.

 We hypothesize that applying an image-based neural network approach to classify voice disorders may result in similar advancements in laryngology.
-The overarching goal of this line of research is to develop a deep neural network application that is sensitive to deviations from normal voice production and can simultaneously integrate these deviations across a variety of voice characteristics to provide an accurate differential diagnosis that can equal or exceed the accuracy of current instrumental or perceptual assessment techniques.
-As a first step in this process, the purpose of this study is to provide a proof-of-concept that embedded data within human phonation can be accurately and efficiently decoded with deep learning neural network analysis to differentiate between normal and disordered voices.
+The purpose of this study is to provide a proof-of-concept that embedded data within human phonation can be accurately and efficiently decoded with deep learning neural network analysis to differentiate between normal and disordered voices.